juanbonillat/aim323_build_agents_with_bedrock_oss/README.md

 **Lab 5: Dream Destination with CrewAI**
 - Explore how to use the CrewAI framework with Amazon Bedrock to build an intelligent agent that can find dream travel destinations based on user preferences.
 The agent will utilize a large language model (LLM) and web search capabilities to research and recommend destinations that match the user's description.

-**Lab 6: Evaluate Agents using RAGAS**
+**Lab 6: Evaluate Agents using ragas**
-- Evaluate the effectiveness and accuracy of our multi-agent travel booking system using the Retrieval-Augmented Generation Agent Scoring (RAGAS) framework.
+- Evaluate the effectiveness and accuracy of our multi-agent travel booking system using the [ragas library](https://docs.ragas.io/en/stable/).
 This lab will guide you through the process of evaluating agents' performance on various tasks, such as retrieving relevant information, generating accurate responses, and effectively handling user requests.

 ## Security